jabbmate/Practical-HW1/README.md

 The code for sending transactions is in the function `mintNFT` starting in line 30.

 First, in line 32, enter the [SHA-256 hash](https://emn178.github.io/online-tools/sha256.html) of your name on the RHS of the assignment to `hashOfName`.
-Record the exact string you used to generate this hash and submit it to Gradescope.
 This variable will be used as an argument to the `enterAddressIntoBook` function.

 The transaction object contains the following fields: